TamirHen/Compiler/README.md

 # Compiler

-This compiler was written in c language and flex tool by Tamir Hen.
+This compiler was written in C language and Flex tool by Tamir Hen.
-It contains:
-  Semantic Analyzer,
-  Syntactic Analyzer (Parser) and
+It contains Semantic Analyzer, Syntactic Analyzer (with recursive descent structure) and Semantic Analyzer.
-  Semantic Analyzer.